 - We read literature in order not to feel alone, to feel a connection with humanity, and to learn from other generations and cultures.
 We discover characters who struggle with similar heartaches, joys, vices, virtues, depravity, goodness, epiphanies, weaknesses, and strengths as we.
 You might say, “Short stories provide the same.”
 To a certain extent, they do, but not to the degree and to the depth with which a novel or drama provides.
 The ebb and flow of life is played out in a novel, whereas a short story is – well – short and does not have as much time to delve into the inner recesses of the human condition.
 The journey of life is filled with ups and downs; so is the journey of a masterful novel and drama.

-- I remember coming home after graduating from The University of Texas at Austin years ago.
+- I remember coming home after earning my undergraduate degree years ago.
 I visited my mother in the hospital.
 Before she died, my mother said, “Debbie Dear, I’m not going to leave you anything but this ring your father gave me and your education.
 Because no one can ever take away your education.”
 I think the same when reading a great novel.
 It’s always there.
 No one can ever take away what I enjoyed, what I experienced, and what I learned.
 Reading a novel or drama yields a sense of accomplishment, a sense of self.
 No standard or test score can measure this enlightened feeling.

 - Teachers and students become closer when they read novels and dramas together.
 They experience and share the journey and enjoy the exploration and discussions.
 Students practice critical thinking skills as they grapple with conflicts and the resolutions of those conflicts.
-Teachers learn so much about their students’ ideas and heartstrings; and, in return, students gain respect for a teacher who has done her homework and is able to provide insight that no one else would have imagined!
-I am reminded of Sharon Kingston, an integral mentor in my teaching life.
+Teachers learn so much about their students’ ideas and heartstrings; and, in return, students gain respect for teachers who have done their homework and are able to provide insight that no one else would have imagined!
+I am reminded of Sharon, an integral mentor in my teaching life.
 She was presenting a workshop on Nathaniel Hawthorne’s The Scarlet Letter.
-Sharon said, “Why do you think Hester sewed such a baroque letter ‘A’ on the bodice of her gown?
+Sharon said, “Why do you think Hester sewed such an elaborate and baroque letter ‘A’ on the bodice of her gown?
 Wouldn’t you think she would want to make it small so it would be hidden from view?”
 Some in the group talked about her being defiant.
-Others murmured what they shared in their classrooms.
+Others murmured among each other what they shared about this part of the novel with their students in their classrooms.
 But none of us really knew how to answer Sharon’s question.
 Sharon then reminded us of when we were all in high school and artfully drew the initials of our boyfriend(s) on our notebook(s).
 We looked at her inquisitively, and then we all realized that the “A” that Hester had so eloquently sewed stood for Arthur, her great, secret love.
 That’s why she had sewn it so ornately and so beautifully.
 Those moments make us smile and last forever!
 Another time, I was watching The Simpsons on television.
 Lisa and Bart had gone down to the dock to look for the missing Krusty, the Clown.
 When they entered the pilot’s cabin, the old sea captain was on the phone.
 And he said, “I’ll call you back, Ishmael!”
 When I shared that with the students, they looked at me with confusion and said, “So?”
 We opened Herman Melville’s Moby Dick and read the classic line “Call me Ishmael,” and I discussed “allusion” and the importance of cultural literacy.
 That’s why we study long works.
 We should expect our students to be thinkers and philosophers and thoughtful people.
 And to get the intelligent jokes!
 Long pieces teach them to develop these lifelong skills, appreciations, and standards.

 Finally, like you, I recommend that we integrate short pieces, both fiction and non-fiction into the teaching of long pieces.
 With regard to writing, create a prompt that asks students to write short literary analyses and long expository pieces or vice versa.
 For example, in John Steinbeck’s Of Mice and Men, teachers have many opportunities to teach many standards and ask students to write in the various modes of discourse: